lucassoares-eng/company-credit-assessment/README.md

 - Uses speech-to-text to decode audio challenges
 - Handles reCAPTCHA v2 (audio challenges)
 - Verifies the installation of FFmpeg and configures it automatically
+- Works with Selenium and requires the driver with the reCAPTCHA iframe to be provided

 ### Usage
 ```bash